YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

 These error messages reflect failures to find, open, or access a database file.
 Examine any secondary error messages to obtain additional information about the problem.

-Use printenv to check gtmgbldir or use the M command WRITE $ZGBLDIR to verify that the "pointer" identifies the proper Global Directory.
-If the pointer is not appropriate, reset gtmgbldir or use the M command SET $ZGBLDIR= to name the proper file.
+Use printenv to check ydb_gbldir or use the M command WRITE $ZGBLDIR to verify that the "pointer" identifies the proper Global Directory.
+If the pointer is not appropriate, reset ydb_gbldir or use the M command SET $ZGBLDIR= to name the proper file.

 Examine the Global Directory using GDE.
 If the Global Directory is not appropriate, correct or recreate it with GDE.
 For more information on the use of GDE, refer to the `"Global Directory Editor" <https://docs.yottadb.com/AdminOpsGuide/gde.html>`_ chapter.